 I understand that and felt the same way when I started doing this work for my own family.

-If you want buy-in, cooperation and the whole family to understand the “why” that you get from this incredible “tool”, there is a little bit of heavy lifting that goes in on the front end, and that’s where we are now.
+This is the 5-Day Summer Setup for Parents, and if you want buy-in, cooperation and the whole family to understand the “why” that you get from this incredible “tool”, there is a little bit of heavy lifting that goes in on the front end, and that’s where we are now.

 I will ask you to go through a similar process with your family that you went through for yourself yesterday.